apache/flink/docs/ops/upgrading.md

 Any savepoint data is currently referenced by absolute paths inside the meta data file and thus a savepoint is not relocatable via typical filesystem operations.

-### STEP 1: Take a savepoint in the old Flink version.
+### STEP 1: Stop the existing job with a savepoint

-First major step in job migration is taking a savepoint of your job running in the older Flink version.
+The first major step in version migration is taking a savepoint and stopping your job running on the old Flink version.

 You can do this with the command:

 {% highlight shell %}
-$ bin/flink savepoint :jobId [:targetDirectory]
+$ bin/flink stop [--savepointPath :savepointPath] :jobId
 {% endhighlight %}

 For more details, please read the [savepoint documentation]({{ site.baseurl }}/ops/state/savepoints.html).